matt-jordan/asterisk-configs/README.md

 Configurations I use for testing Asterisk.
 Currently, the configuration supports Asterisk 13.

+Since I use Linux Mint, the install script has been set up for that distribution.
+If you are using something else, you will need to modify the install script accordingly (in particular, the system library installation).

 **NOTE: THE ACCOUNTS USED HEREIN ARE EXTREMELY INSECURE.
 DO NOT USE.**

 ### Install Script